 Vertigo is an extremely common symptom, but that doesn’t mean it is well understood, either in the medical community or by people in general.
-If you suffer from chronic or recurring bouts of vertigo, what should you know?
+If you suffer from chronic or recurring bouts, what should you know?
 We're going to address eight important vertigo facts.
 Then we will give you a natural way to get your life back on track.

-- What is vertigo? – Vertigo is related to false sensations of movement.
+It is the false sensations of movement.
 If often feels like the room is spinning.
 However, even the feeling that things are tilting or swaying is also vertigo.
-So vertigo is the feeling you have after you get off of a boat and still can feel the waves of the ocean.
+So it can be the feeling you have after you get off of a boat and still can feel the waves of the ocean.
 It is also what causes some people who fall to say that it seemed like the ground was coming up to meet them.

-- It’s a symptom, not a disease – Vertigo can be a symptom of many different conditions.
-In fact, about half of people who go to the doctor for vertigo never find out what is causing the problem.
+Vertigo can be a symptom of many different conditions.
+In fact, about half of people who go to the doctor for it never find out what is causing the problem.
 Many are simply diagnosed with positional vertigo, which basically means that vertigo occurs depending on how you move your head.

-- Vertigo causes are divided into two categories – If vertigo is caused by an ear condition, it is called peripheral vertigo.
-If vertigo is caused by a neurological condition, it is called central vertigo.
+If it is due to an ear condition, it is called peripheral vertigo.
+If it is caused by a neurological condition, it is called central vertigo.

-- It could be Meniere’s disease – Meniere’s is considered a peripheral cause of vertigo.
-Bouts of vertigo are severe and can last anywhere from 20 minutes to 24 hours.
+Meniere’s is considered a peripheral cause of vertigo.
+Bouts of it are severe and can last anywhere from 20 minutes to 24 hours.
 Other symptoms include tinnitus (ringing in the ear), hearing loss, and a feeling of fullness in the affected ear (and less commonly in both ears).

-- Some of your habits may be triggering the attacks – There are many ways that you can stop vertigo simply by making a few lifestyle changes.
-Everything from dehydration and lack of sleep to skipping a meal or failing to cope adequately stress may trigger a vertigo attack.
+There are many ways that you can stop vertigo simply by making a few lifestyle changes.
+Everything from dehydration and lack of sleep to skipping a meal or failing to cope adequately stress may trigger an attack.
 Depending on the cause of your vertigo, there may also be some dietary adjustment that can help.

-As you can see, the atlas can play a role in many different vertigo causes.
+As you can see, the atlas can play a role in the onset of false spinning sensation.
 So if you suffer from chronic or recurrent vertigo, it just makes sense to get this checked out.

 If your vertigo is related to this common underlying factor, an upper cervical chiropractor can help.
 This is a chiropractic subspecialty that focuses on the atlas.
 Precise measurements are taken so that gentle adjustments can be administered.
 There is none of the popping or twisting of the neck that most people associate with a chiropractic adjustment.
 Since gentle adjustments tend to last longer, the body has the time it needs to heal.